You’d be surprised how much experiences you can get out of S$150 in Singapore over five days!

 Spectra Light & Water Show at Marina Bay — This is a visual spectacle of insane proportions.
 Fountain-jets spray rainbow colours in tandem with impressive symphonies, telling the tale of Singapore’s short but impressive rise to become a cosmopolitan city.

 Music and Theatre Performances at The Esplanade — The iconic durian-shaped establishment is the home to Singapore’s arts scene.
-Live performances take place daily inside the Esplanade Concourse, and shows are organised every weekend at the outdoor theatre, with the spectacular Singapore skyline competing for your attention in the background.
+Live performances take place daily inside the Esplanade Concourse, and shows are organised every weekend at the DBS Foundation Outdoor Theatre at Esplanade, with the spectacular Singapore skyline competing for your attention in the background.

 Punggol Waterway Park.
 Photo credit: Togoparts